by John E. Settle, Jr.

 ALSC was formed in 1978 to serve the low income residents in 6 Acadian parishes; it has now expanded to 21 parishes.
 ALSC has offices in Lafayette, which is the corporate headquarters, along with Alexandria and Lake Charles.
 As of the effective date of January 1, 2017 ALSC will serve 57 of the 64 parishes in Louisiana.
 Both LSNL and ALSC are private non-profit corporations.

 Currently Acadiana’s executive director Greg Landry is obtaining information from Terri Scott, LSNL’s interim executive director, to develop a detailed staffing model which will show how many staff will need to be hired, in what positions, stationed in which locations and with what designated duties.
 The initial plans are to have 4 units: Administrative Law; Child in Need of Care; Family La; and General Litigation.
 Depending on the nature of the services provided by each unit, staffing decisions will be made as to attorneys, paralegal, secretaries and intake assistants.
 Once these decisions are made, the available positions and locations will be publicized to the existing LSNL staff and the public, along with job descriptions and salaries.
+In case of a legal issues. you could get case settlement solutions from legal experts.

 Landry said that his “firm has always highly valued applicants with a demonstrated commitment to public interest work and that (he) expects most existing staff will rank highly among job applicants in that regard.
 While we cannot promise to employ all existing staff, regardless of their fit for the needed positions, our hope is that they will give us the opportunity to match their skills with our staffing needs.
 It is likely that staffing adjustments will need to be made periodically after January 1st, based on our experience once we are practicing there.
 We are working to have one law firm, operating under one set of pay scales and job descriptions.”